Jamie-Clayton/Docs/_posts/2020-08-24-solution-architectures.md

    - Competitor advantage?
    - Recovery cost vs. prevention cost?

-Use these questions in workshops with executive teams to size the importance of a system before any architectural investment.
+Run these with the executive team before any architectural investment.
+The answers tell you how much resilience the system actually warrants, which keeps you from gold-plating a back-office tool or under-building something the business can't trade without.

-## Common Architecture Patterns
+## Common patterns

 | Pattern | Description | When to Use |
 |---------|-------------|-------------|